A Transfer Attack to Image Watermarks: Theoretical Analysis

 \end{assumption}

 Additionally, since all the surrogate decoders are trained independently with different subsets of data, we further assume that the watermarks decoded by the surrogate decoders are independent and conditionally independent given the watermark decoded by the target decoder for the watermarked or perturbed image.
+We verify the independency assumption and the results are shown in Figure~\ref{theory-independ}.

 \begin{assumption}[Independency] For any watermarked image $x_w$ and $\delta$ satisfying the constraints of the optimization problem in Equation~\ref{optim-3}, the $j$th bits of the watermarks decoded by the $m$ surrogate decoders for the perturbed image are independent.
-Formally, we have the following:
+Formally, for $j=1,2,\cdots,n_s$, we have the following:

 \end{assumption}